mistval/node-fetch-cache/README.md

   }).then(text => console.log(text));
 ```

-## Streaming

-This module does not support Stream request bodies, except for fs.ReadStream.
-And when using fs.ReadStream, the cache key is generated based only on the path of the stream, not its content.
-That means if you stream `/my/desktop/image.png` twice, you will get a cached response the second time, **even if the content of image.png has changed**.

-Streams don't quite play nice with the concept of caching based on request characteristics, because we would have to read the stream to the end to find out what's in it and hash it into a proper cache key.

 ## Cache Customization

 By default responses are cached in memory, but you can also cache to files on disk, or implement your own cache.